Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Problem Definition

 \section{Problem Definition}

-In relational reasoning, a sample $(S, a)$ consists of a textual story $S$ and a target relation $a \in \mathcal{R}$, where $\mathcal{R}$ is the overall set of pre-defined relations.
-A story consists of a context and a question, where the context describes entities and their relations (e.g., A is the son of B) while the question asks for an implicit relation between 2 entities mentioned in the context (e.g., How should B address C?).
-For some datasets, a question may have multiple possible answers due to ambiguities or errors in the story (See Appendix~\ref{CLUTRR Dataset Ambiguities} for examples).
+In relational reasoning, a sample $(s, a)$ consists of a textual story $s$ and a target relation $a \in \mathcal{R}$, where $\mathcal{R}$ is the overall set of pre-defined relations.
+A story $s$ consists of a context $c$ and a question $q$.
+The context $c$ describes relations among a set of entities $\mathcal{N}$ in natural language (e.g., A is the son of B), where the relation set mentioned in context $c$ is a subset of $\mathcal{R}$.
+The question $q$ asks about the relation between 2 entities, $n_i, n_j \in \mathcal{N}$ in natural language (e.g., How should B address C?), whose relation is not directly provided in the context $c$.
+Note that many prior works \citep{yang2023couplingLargeLanguage,mirzaee2023disentanglingExtractionReasoning} assume story $s$ only consists of context $c$ without question $q$, and 2 queried entities $n_i$ and $n_j$ are provided by the dataset instead of being extracted from the question $q$.
+We target a more general setting in which the dataset does not annotate 2 queried entities and must extract them from the question $q$ for the story $s$.

+For some datasets, there could be multiple possible answers due to ambiguities or errors in the story (See Appendix~\ref{CLUTRR Dataset Ambiguities} for examples).
 Therefore, a method is allowed to output multiple possible relations.
-Note that many prior works \citep{yang2023couplingLargeLanguage,mirzaee2023disentanglingExtractionReasoning} assume the query is known and is independent of the story.
-We target the more generic setting where the query is not annotated and must be extracted from the story.

-In order to complete the task, it is necessary for the algorithm to have an understanding of how relations combine (e.g., if A is to the west of B and C is north of A, then C is north-west of B).
-In the problems we address, we assume that these compositions are either common-sense (and thus encoded implicitly in an LLM), or that a domain-specific rule set is provided, either specified as logical rules or a set of examples.
+To complete the task, the algorithm must understand how relations combine (e.g., if A is to the west of B and C is north of A, then C is north-west of B).
+In the problems we address, we assume that these compositions are either common-sense (and thus implicitly encoded in an LLM) or that a domain-specific rule set is provided, specified as logical rules or a set of examples.